fktn-k/fkYAML/docs/mkdocs/docs/api/basic_node/alias_of.md

 ```

 Creates an alias YAML node from an anchor node.
+If the given anchor node does not have any non-empty anchor name, an [`fkyaml::exception`](../exception/index.md) will be thrown.

 ## **Parameters**

 ***anchor*** [in]
 :   A basic_node object with an anchor name.
-    This node must have some anchor name.
+    This node must have a non-empty anchor name.

 ## **Return Value**

-An alias YAML node which is created from the given anchor node.
+An alias node which refers to the given anchor node.
-If the given anchor node does not have any non-empty anchor name, an [`fkyaml::exception`](../exception/index.md) will be thrown.

 !!!
 Note

     If this API throws an exception, the internally stored YAML node value in the given anchor node stays intact.

+## **Examples**

-???+ Example
+???
+Example

     ```cpp
     --8<-- "examples/ex_basic_node_alias_of.cpp:9"